Authentic Lessons for 21st Century Learning

 Use the attached Lesson Slides to guide this lesson.
 Start by showing students a tray or slide 5 which shows a variety of candies.
 Ask if they see any candy on the slide that they like.
 Do a quick share out of their opinions.

-Next, say to the students, "My friend and I were talking about all the candies we get during the holidays and talked about the candies we like the most?
-We also wondered how we could describe our favorite candies so that more of our friends would be convinced to try them.
-My friend came up with this list; juicy, small, pale.
+Next, say to the students, "My friend and I were talking about all the candies we get during the holidays and talked about the candies we like the most.
+We wondered how we could describe our favorite candies so that more of our friends would be convinced to try them.
+My friend came up with this list: juicy, small, pale.
 I told her I didn’t think those descriptive words would do the trick.
 I told her that my class could come up with way better descriptive words that would surely convince even her to try other candies."
 Let’s see if we can guess which candy this one is.

 Display slide 6 to see if your class can guess what candy is being described.
 The class responses should lead them to acknowledge that the words are not very descriptive and could pertain to almost any candy.
 Ask students, "How can we improve the candy description?"

-Next have the class practice writing descriptive words for a particular candy using a structured observation protocol.
+Next, have the class practice writing descriptive words for a particular candy using a structured observation protocol.
 Choose the candy for this activity.
 Walk them through how to describe a candy using their five senses by using the attached Describing Candy Protocol, reading aloud while they respond on a sheet of paper.

 To conclude this activity, have students share their descriptive words with their group.
 One person from each group should write four of their group’s words on the candy Anchor Chart.
 Groups should have additional words ready to write on the chart so they don’t repeat words that another group has written.